AbhinavS17/Gen-AI-bots/readme.md

 # Gen-AI bots

-This is the repository for Gen-AI applications
+This is the repository for Gen-AI bots.